Tuition, Special Fees, and Costs

 The Federal Direct Unsubsidized Loan for graduate students is available up to a limit of $20,500 per year.
 Students will be responsible for the interest payments on the loan while in school (the interest may be paid monthly or it may be capitalized, adding the accrued interest to the principal loan amount).
 The unsubsidized Direct Loan has a fixed interest rate and an origination fee.
 Borrowers receive a six-month grace period, which means that they do not have to begin repayment until six months after they graduate or when their enrollment drops below half-time status.
 There are no payments due while enrolled in school, during the grace period, and during any approved deferments (e.g., attendance at graduate school).
 The standard repayment term is 120 months with a $50 minimum monthly payment.

 Nursing Student Loans are awarded after Federal Direct to a limited number of students with demonstrated need.
 The loan is subsidized, interest rate is 5%, and students have ten years to repay.
-A unique feature of the Nursing Student Loan is that a percentage of the loan is cancelled each year the student works full-time as a nurse; and after five years, the entire loan is cancelled.

 The Direct Graduate PLUS Loan is a federal student loan with a fixed interest rate and an origination fee.
 A credit check is performed, but denial is only for adverse credit such as bankruptcy or default.
 Graduate students are eligible for any amount up to the Cost of Education minus other financial aid.
 Repayment can be deferred while the student is enrolled, but interest accrues from the date of disbursal.